AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 ## Getting Started with some Examples {#getting-started-examples}

 >[!NOTE]
+>tbc...
->tbc.....and/or see the structures covered for the GraphQL samples.
+>...and/or see the structures covered for the GraphQL samples...
+>...will those (ever) be delivered as an official sample package?

 ## What's Next {#whats-next}